SDXorg/pysd/README.md

 ### Contributors

 Many people have contributed to developing this project - by [submitting code](https://github.com/JamesPHoughton/pysd/graphs/contributors), bug reports, and advice.

 Special thanks to the [sdCloud.io](http://sdcloud.io) development team, who have made great contributions to XMILE support, and for integrating PySD into their cloud-based model simulation environment.

+Extra special thanks to [@enekomartinmartinez](https://github.com/enekomartinmartinez) for dramatically pushing forward subscript capabilities (and many other attributes).